Optometrist vs. ophthalmologist: How to choose an eye doctor

 There are several reasons for this, including:

 Cost.
 Most of the services provided by both optometrists and ophthalmologists are at least partially covered by medical insurance or vision insurance.
-But if you don’t have insurance coverage, a routine eye exam provided by an optometrist tends to cost less than an eye exam performed by an ophthalmologist.
+Without insurance, a routine eye exam provided by an optometrist tends to cost less than an eye exam performed by an ophthalmologist.

 Which is the best eye doctor for specific needs?